-In order to measure your whole brand, you need to find the right metrics to measure brand health in order get a holistic view, as opposed to measuring isolated metrics that may not present the whole picture.
+To measure your whole brand get a holistic view of your brand health, you need to find the right metrics to measure as opposed to measuring isolated metrics that may not present the whole picture.

 This blog features the most common metrics to measure brand health and performance.

 Read more: How to track, measure and improve your brand health, our free online guide.

 How does the brand behave?
 How do our own actions and employee’s behaviour marry up with what we say the brand stands for?
 It’s what employees inside the organisation do to improve and promote a brand.

 Countless separate research studies confirm that increased engagement leads to higher financial performance, higher customer satisfaction and higher employee retention.

 Behaviour metrics incorporate both internal (management and employees) and external (market-related) factors.
 Internal branding aligns with leadership and business strategy by reinforcing corporate culture.

 It’s important that managers effectively communicate the value proposition to employees and support their teams with the resources needed to achieve organisational goals.
 If employees understand the brand fully—its values and premise—this means their commitment to the brand will deliver favourable brand experiences to customers.

 You can use monthly employee surveys to gather feedback and help ensure that your teams work in a customer-centric way.
 Your external branding efforts reinforce your customers’ perceptions, customer experience, and the brand value proposition.